 Attendance Information for Parents

 Attendance is a priority for our school.
-Over the last three years, overall attendance figures are below the national expected average of 96%.
-As a result, attendance will be very closely monitored to ensure that for those pupils who are falling below the expected figure or repeatedly arriving late, parents will be made aware of the issue and we work together to find a way forward.
+In previous years, overall attendance figures are below the national expected average of 96%.
+As a result of monitoring attendance carefully, sharing successes and concerns and raising everyone’s awareness, attendance has increased and is now broadly in line with national expectations.
+We will continue to monitor attendance very carefully to ensure that for those pupils who are falling below the expected figure or repeatedly arriving late, parents will be made aware of the issue and we work together to find a way forward.

 Click here to view our school attendance report for 2017/18.